vendrhub/vendr-documentation/content/core/2.0.0/umbraco-v9/key-concepts/calculators.md

 ## Registering a custom Calculator implementation

-Calculators are [registered via the IUmbracoBuilder](../dependency-injection/#registering-dependencies) using the `RegisterUnique<TServiceInterface, TReplacementService>()` method on the `Services` property where the `TServiceInterface` parameter is the Calculator interface Type you wish to replace and `TReplacementService` is the Type of your custom Calculator implementation.
+Calculators are [registered via the IUmbracoBuilder](../dependency-injection/#registering-dependencies) using the `AddUnique<TServiceInterface, TReplacementService>()` method on the `Services` property where the `TServiceInterface` parameter is the Calculator interface Type you wish to replace and `TReplacementService` is the Type of your custom Calculator implementation.

 ````csharp
 public static class UmbracoBuilderExtensions